-- Regular support from external specialist staff - Specialist equipment, resources or assistive technology - In class support from a teaching assistant - A time limited group intervention with a support teacher/teaching assistant - A time limited individual withdrawal with a support teacher/teaching assistant - Support led by specialists from within the school or external services - Referral to 'The Pier' or 'The Hive', which aims to provide targeted support for students with Social, Emotional and Mental Health needs - Referral to 'Student Support' which provides coordinated support for students with more complex learning, physical and medical needs - Homework club support and other enrichment activities
+- Regular support from external specialist staff - Specialist equipment, resources or assistive technology - In class support from a teaching assistant - A time limited group intervention with a support teacher/teaching assistant - A time limited individual withdrawal with a support teacher/teaching assistant - Support led by specialists from within the school or external services - Referral to 'Myspace' of 'The Cloud' or Blatchingotn Mill's Alternative Provision offer. - Referral to a key worker within the SEN team for leadership of student provision. - Homework club support and other enrichment activities. - Enhanced pastoral support including meet and greet and adjusted starts to the day.